 Attack of the Clones: Obi-Wan again, when Anakin charges recklessly in to fight Dooku.
 Also, Yoda hears a Big "NO!" from Qui-Gon's ethereal voice as Anakin slaughters the Tusken Raiders.

 Revenge of the Sith: Anakin/Vader, upon discovering that Padmé is dead.
 Darth Vader's usage of it at the end of Revenge of the Sith was criticized by many fans (and, subsequently, memed to death).
 Some voices just can't handle the Big No, and audiences found out that James Earl Jones' is one of them.
 Do Not Want.

 In fact, because it became so popular, they made sure that their first Vader soundboard had a clean, no-BGM version of it here.
-Nobody had used this sound until when this came up (although it's meant for those who didn't previous learned the existance of the no BGM sound).
+Nobody had used this sound until this came up (although it's meant for those who hadn't previously learned the existence of the no BGM sound).

 Parodied when Austin is driving a steamroller toward a guard.
 The guard has plenty of time to move out of the way—Powers even beckons him to do so—but just keeps screaming "No!" instead and doesn't move a muscle.

 Austin does it just before leaping to push the underground drill's abort button.